Hey folks, hope all is well. Today, let’s discuss some general Vegas etiquette guidelines that always get on my nerves when I’m out and about.

 If I say I do not want you to buy me a drink, then I DO NOT want you to buy me a drink.
 Let it go, bro.

 I was actually SHOCKED when I had a conversation with a guy in a bar recently and he did NOT try to touch me or make a move.
 Repeat, I only talked to a guy and it was surprising and refreshing.
 (Yes I’m calling out all the men that think three minutes of chit-chat should equal a hook up.
 Ain’t gonna happen buddy.
 Move on.)

 Trust me, I understand how difficult it is for men in general lately.
 Lotsss of walking on egg shells when dealing with the opposite sex.
 Every lady is different in terms of what she finds “too aggressive” and I’m just trying to provide a general guideline of how to behave.
 Which is exactly why this one is short.

 3) HOW WE TREAT OUR FRIENDS

-Look, I’m not here to tell you how to live your life, but I witnessed something one summer that has stuck with me even still today.
+Look, I’m not here to tell you how to live your life, but I witnessed something last summer that has stuck with me even still today.
 The day before EDC Day 1, we went to Encore Beach Club at Night to see Diplo.
 It was a ton of fun and near 2:30am, we decided it was time for post drinking tacos #questionable.
 As we left the club and walked back into the hotel, we saw one girl passed out on the floor all by herself.
 In the middle of the casino.
 Immediately, I went into “mom mode” and knew we had to help her.